-I have come with British and German delegates to do the mission within the IE Internet Forum with the Commission with Europol; we all have a common goal on this matter.
+I came to the United States with British and German delegates to talk to American companies and our counterparts in the administration.
+We are also working closely with the Commission, Europol and other member states within the EU Internet Forum; we all have a common goal on this matter.

-Are you participating in technical dialogue on these topics that are complicated with algorithms?
+Are you participating in technical dialogue on these topics that includes complex algorithm issues?
 Is the debate also taking place at the technical level, or on broader terms?

 It is very difficult to have a technical dialogue, firstly because the digital platforms are much stronger than us.
 They are the ones who have the technical competence.
 Then, secondly, they are protected by the American law on the protection of intellectual property which is indeed extremely rigorous and protective of investments.They do not want to reveal their secrets to us and are protected by law.
 Still, there is a specific area that we will soon have to talk about with these companies, this is the way to fight misinformation campaigns of foreign origin, especially during an election period.
 That will be our next topic.